malctaylor15/Wine_Quality/README.md

 Before we go into Bayesian analysis, we conduct a standard logistic regression.
 We wanted to reduce the number of variables and model complexity before doing the Bayesian analysis.
 We use statsmodeling's interface to look at the model coefficients as well as the p-values.
-We arbitrarily use a 5% p value cutoff and remove all variables that have a p value greater than 5%.
+We arbitrarily use a 5% p-value cutoff and remove all variables that have a p-value greater than 5%.

 Next we run another logisitic regression but only with the variables that were not dropped earlier.
-We include the intercept although it had a pvalue issue.
+We include the intercept although it had a p-value issue.
-We find that there are still some variables with p value issues but we do not run another iteration.
+We find that there are still some variables with p-value issues but we do not run another iteration.

 ## Bayesian Analysis